lorenmt/shape-adaptor/README.md

 ## Other Comments
 1. The provided code is highly optimised for readability, with heavy documentations to assist readers to better understand this project.
 For training with default options and hyper-parameters, you should expect to achieve similar performances (at most +-2\% difference) compared to the numbers presented in the paper.
 If you have met some weird problems, or simply require some additional help on understanding some parts of the code, please contact me directly, or just post an issue in this repo (preferred, so everybody could see it).

-2. We did not perform any heavy hyper-parameter search on each network and each dataset, i.e. you could possibly achieve a better result by further tuning it.
-Please check the appendix in the paper for the negative results: this might save you some time, if you are planning to further improve shape adaptors.
+2. We did not perform any heavy hyper-parameter search on each network and each dataset, i.e., you could possibly achieve a better result by further tuning it.
+Please also check the appendix in the paper for the negative results: this might save you some time, if you are planning to improve shape adaptors for your own research.

 3. Training shape adaptor networks with large-resolution datasets are slow (compared to the training time on human-designed networks only, still much faster than NAS methods).
-This is mainly due to the learned optimal shape requires much more memory than the one from human-designed shape.
+This is mainly due to the optimal shape learned from shape adaptors requires much more memory than the one from human-designed shape.
 AutoSC and memory-constrained shape adaptors are the only initial solutions to this problem, but we believe a better shape could be found by breaking the linear relationships between feature weighting and reshaping factors (an important future direction).

-4. We have also provided the general formation for shape adaptors in a multi-branch design in Appendix A. Though we did not implement this general version for any experiments, we believe this could be a promising direction towards building an AutoML system to learn neural shape and structure in a unified manner (another important future direction).
+4. We have provided the general formation for shape adaptors in a multi-branch design in Appendix A. Though we did not implement this general version for any experiments, we believe this could be a promising direction towards building an AutoML system to learn neural shape and structure in a unified manner (another important future direction).

 ## License